aebaack/csci3308_project/README.md

 #### Setting an Alarm
 Once you have created an account, you will be brought to the alarm.
 The current time will display at the top of the screen, and there will be three separate dropdown menus below for setting the hour, minute, and second that you want the alarm to go off.
 Select the time that you want the alarm to go off, then click "Set."

 Alternatively, you can also click on the "Snooze" button to have the alarm go off after waiting for the amount of time that you set in your registration form.
 You can see the time left in the alarm at the bottom of the screen.
-Once the alarm goes off, you will be redirecting to the hangman game.
+Once the alarm goes off, you will be redirected to the hangman game.

 ![homepage](/readme/alarm.png)